Magellan (spacecraft): End of mission

 On October 13, 1994 at 10:05:00 UTC, communication was lost when the spacecraft entered radio occultation behind Venus.
 The team continued to listen for another signal from the spacecraft until 18:00:00 UTC, when the mission was determined to have concluded.
 Although much of Magellan was expected to vaporize due to atmospheric stresses, some amount of wreckage is thought have hit the surface by 20:00:00 UTC.

-Communication with the Magellan spacecraft was lost early Wednesday morning, following an aggressive series of five Orbit Trim Maneuvers (OTMs) on Tuesday, October 11, which took the orbit down into the upper atmosphere of Venus.
-The Termination experiment (extension of September "Windmill" experiment) design was expected to result in final loss of the spacecraft due to a negative power margin.
-This was not a problem since spacecraft power would have been too low to sustain operations in the next few weeks due to continuing solar cell loss.

-Thus, a final controlled experiment was designed to maximize mission return.
-This final, low altitude was necessary to study the effects of a carbon dioxide atmosphere.